microsoft/cpp_client_telemetry/docs/List-of-OSS-Components.md

 - [Apple SDK](https://developer.apple.com/)
 - [Android SDK and NDK](https://developer.android.com/studio)

-Please reach out to [1ds.sdk.cpp DL](mailto:1ds.sdk.cpp@service.microsoft.com) if you identified OSS component used by SDK and has not been listed here.
+Please reach out to [1ds.sdk.cpp DL](mailto:1ds.sdk.cpp@service.microsoft.com) if you identified OSS component used by SDK that has not been listed.
 It will be added to this list.